rtmigo/vien_py/README.md

 $ pip3 install svet
 ```

-Make sure that it is installed:
+create sure that it is installed:

 ```bash
 $ svet --help